-Our philosophy: Creating fireworks is the key, but unless you catch the embers, your moments in the limelight will just be a pretty memory.
+PR is like fireworks.
+If you don’t catch the embers, your moments in the spotlight will just be a pretty memory.

 1. Create a stunning website